top of page

 With generous support from the Enlight Foundation and Steckler Family Fund, Magical Bridge Foundation was launched as a non-profit organization in 2016.
 The mission was to build more playgrounds and advocate for parks and programs to include the whole family from the youngest to oldest, no matter what the ability or disability.

-With 7 custom playgrounds now open to the public, and many more in development, Magical Bridge Foundation is passionate about bringing the joy of play, kindness, and community connections.
+With 12 custom playgrounds now open to the public, and many more in development around the world, Magical Bridge Foundation is passionate about bringing the joy of play, kindness, and community connections.

 Magical Bridge Foundation is a registered 501(c)(3) non-profit organization.
 EIN: 81-2377796